-We’re delighted to publish the full story by the winner of the 11-15 years category, Leonard Belderson.
+We’re delighted to publish the full story by the winner of the 2017 competition’s 11-15 years category, Leonard Belderson.
 You can read the winner of the older age group here.

-All nine winning stories will soon be available in printed form in our special free Anthology, which is available to anyone sending in a self addressed stamped envelope.
-We hope they inspire you to enter this year’s competition – you can find out how to enter here.
+All nine winning stories are available in printed form in our special free Anthology, which is available to anyone sending in a self addressed stamped envelope.
+We hope they inspire you to enter next year’s competition – you can find out how to enter here.

 The City of World’s Desire

 by Leonard Belderson

 I was inspired to write this short story after attending a YWSP Imagining History workshop at Holkham Hall.

 I have chosen to set my story in 11thCentury Constantinople, capital of the Byzantine Empire (although the populace proudly called it Roman).
 This is a fascinating city, now known as Istanbul, which I would one day love to visit.